fnaumenko/isChIP/README.md

 By default, its mean is automatically adjusted so that its mode coincides with the mode of an initial lognormal distribution.
 This provides the least computational loss.
 Of course the size selection mean can be set by the user.
 But in this case, one should bear in mind the decrease in output, the more, the further the size selection mode is from the lognormal mode
-(yellow graph in the figure of model distribution).
+(yellow graph in the figure of model distributions).

 To facilitate the adjustment of distribution parameters use a specialized Windows utility [**RandomTest**](https://github.com/fnaumenko/RandomTest-Win).
 It visualizes the initial lognormal as well as the final distribution of fragments after size selection, and allows you to quickly fit the parameters for the desired distribution.

 ##